 What does a deal project manager do in a business sale?

 A deal project manager is the person responsible for moving everything along in due diligence — tracking the paperwork, chasing down documents, making sure nothing falls through the cracks.
-Think of them as your business assistant specifically tasked with the transaction.
 If you are planning your exit five years, four years, three years, or two years out, bring this person on early.
 Once they develop cadence around pulling your standard financial and operational reports monthly, the due diligence process becomes dramatically less chaotic.

 Why do you need both a CPA and an attorney — and why is the combined CPA attorney so hard to find?